apollographql/apollo/docs/source/tutorial/production.md

 * **Schema Explorer:** With Engine's powerful schema registry, you can quickly explore all the types and fields in your schema with usage statistics on each field.
 This metric makes you understand the cost of a field.
 How expensive is a field?
 Is a certain field in so much demand?
 * **Schema history:** Apollo Engine’s schema history allows developers to confidently iterate a graph's schema by validating the new schema against field-level usage data from the previous schema.
 This empowers developers to avoid breaking changes by providing insights into which clients will be broken by a new schema.
 * **Performance Analytics:** Fine-grained insights into every field, resolvers and operations of your graph's execution.
-* **Query tracing:**  The _Trace view_ in the Engine UI allows you to look at a detailed breakdown of the execution of one query, with timing for every resolver.
 * **Performance alerts:** You can configure notifications to be sent to various channels like Slack, and PagerDuty.
 Apollo Engine can be set to send alerts when a request rate, duration or error rate exceeds a certain threshold.
 You can effectively monitor everything going on in your graph's service.

 The [Engine](https://www.apollographql.com/docs/engine/) guide provides detailed instructions on how Apollo Engine works and the setup for any type for performance or usage analytics.